Modi1987/scorpion/penta_pod/launch/nav2/README.md

 - you are using cyclone dds both on the robot and on the external pc

-- you have the same `ROS_DOAMIN_ID` on both the PC and the raspberry-pi, to do so do the following both on raspberry-pi and on your PC
+- you have the same `ROS_DOMAIN_ID` on both the PC and the raspberry-pi, to do so do the following both on raspberry-pi and on your PC

 ```
 nano ~/.bashrc